Hundekot – Was er über die Gesundheit deines Hundes verrät

 Conclusion

-Dog feces are an important indicator of your dog's health.
-Changes in color, consistency, or frequency should always be taken seriously.
-If you are unsure or notice any unusual symptoms, a fecal examination by a veterinarian is recommended.
+Dog poop is an important indicator of your dog's health.
+Deviations in color, consistency, or frequency should always be taken seriously.
+If you have any uncertainties or noticeable symptoms, a stool examination by the veterinarian is recommended.

 ---

-You can find out more about digestion and how changing food can affect stools in the article: Diarrhea when changing food – causes and solutions.
+You can find more about digestion and how changes in diet can affect stool in the article: Diet Change in Dogs – Why Diarrhea is Not a Normal Sign.

 Back to blog